sftcd/openssl/esnistuff/lighttpd.md

 ``$LIGHTY`` environment variable to point to top of the lighttpd build tree.

 ``testlighthtpd.sh`` script runs the server in foreground so you'll need to ctrl-C out of that, when done.
-(Valgrind reports some seemingly fixed sized leaks on exit, not sure if that's my fault or not.)

 I also added example.com, foo.example.com, bar.example.com and bat.example.com to
 ``/etc/hosts`` to match the setup in [``lighthttpdmin.conf``](lighthttpdmin.conf).